 Hercules means well, but we can't ignore the facts.
 Around him, because of what he does, people die.
 A lot.
 He causes others to reach beyond their abilities.
 He admits his dislike of the gods and encourages us all to ignore their edicts.
 He disrupts our order, our perfect order.
 Think of the effect on future generations.
 Heroism.
 Follow your heart.
 Do what you think is best.
 It corrupts our youth.
 It puts the future of our great city-state in peril.
 It's treason!

-Due to extensive DNA testing, Hercules was proved innocent during the production of this motion picture.
+Due to extensive DNA testing, Hercules was proven innocent during the production of this motion picture.
 See more